 Nobody likes to lose.
 As people, we gravitate towards positive outcomes.
 So, it makes sense that few of us believe it’s okay to be wrong.

-Still, it’s important to find the lesson in making mistakes, no matter how big or small.
+It’s important to find the lesson in making mistakes, no matter how big or small.
 So, let’s dismantle those fears and start growing.

 It Doesn’t Mean You’re Unintelligent